Skip to main content

 chown -R validator:validator /var/ton-work/db

-Apply backed up mytonctrl configuration files
+Apply backed-up MyTonCtrl configuration files

 Start mytoncore and validator processes